Joint State Estimation Under Attack of Discrete Event Systems: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{Preliminaries}, we recall the basic notions of finite-state automata and of state estimation via observers.} In Section~\ref{Problemstatement}, the problem statement is given.
+In Section~\ref{Preliminaries}, we recall the basic notions of finite-state automata and of state estimation via observers.
+In Section~\ref{Problem}, we first describe the adopted attack model, and then formalize the problem considered in this paper.
 In Section~\ref{Attackeroperatorobservers}, we develop two observers: attacker observer and operator observer.
-In Section~\ref{Attackstructure}, we define the unbounded attack structure as the concurrent composition of such observers.
-Then, we define an automaton that allows us, again via concurrent composition, to define a bounded attack structure, starting from the unbounded one.
-In Section~\ref{Supremalstealthyattackstructureandfunction}, a way to refine such structures in order to find a supremal stealthy attack substructure is detailed. {\red Such a substructure generates all attack words that are stealthy and that the attacker can keep stealthy regardless of the future evolution of the plant.
-In Section~\ref{Section7} we discuss how to compute, looking at the supremal stealthy attack substructure, a stealthy attack function that is harmful.
-This is not always possible and in particular, such a possibility also depends on the particular system evolution.
-In Section~\ref{Section7} we also discuss how the existence of a harmful attack function can be verified by means of the previous substructure.} Conclusions are finally drawn in Section~\ref{Conclusions} where we also discuss our future lines of research in this framework.
+In Section~\ref{Attackstructure}, we define the unbounded joint estimator as the concurrent composition of such observers.
+Then, we define an automaton that allows us, again via concurrent composition, to define a bounded joint estimator, starting from the unbounded one.
+Conclusions are finally drawn in Section~\ref{Conclusions} where we also discuss our future lines of research in this framework.